 If you were born in February and are looking forward to not needing to get your car inspected this year, think again.
 Maybe.

-That’s the unclear situation as of Wednesday after a federal judge put a temporary hold on a new state law that ends car inspections this month.
-It seems that annual mechanical and emissions inspections will still be required in February unless more legal actions occur during the month, but that’s far from certain.
+Thatโs the unclear situation as of Wednesday after a federal judge put a temporary hold on a new state law that ends car inspections this month.
+Annual mechanical and emissions vehicle inspections will still be required in February unless more legal actions occur during the month, which remains a possibility.

 โWe are reviewing the courtโs decision and considering appropriate next steps.
 We note that the order addresses a preliminary matter and does not resolve the merits of the case,โ wrote Michael Garrity, director of communications for the Department of Justice, in response to a Monitor query.